laurynjoslin/Soil-Mates/README.md

 Lauryn and Logan will be investigating subquestion B. They will create a series of boxplots to compare the number of disruptive events with levels of each nutrient ( nitrogen, phosphorous and potassium.)
-Then they will compare the soil compositions using soil profiles from the International Soil Reference and Information Centre (ISRIC)